- Food and Cooking»

-Take a pound of suet cut in little pieces, not too fine, a pound of currants and a pound of raisins stoned, eight eggs, half the whites, half a nutmeg grated and a tea spoonful of beaten ginger, a pound of flour, a pint of milk.
+Take a pound of suet cut in little pieces, not too fine, a pound of currants and a pound of raisins stoned, eight eggs, half the whites, half a nutmeg grated and a teaspoonful of beaten ginger, a pound of flour, a pint of milk.
 Beat the eggs first, then half the milk.
 Beat them together and by degrees stir in the flour then the suet, spice and fruit and as much milk as will mix it well together very thick.
 Boil it five hours ~Hannah Glasse, The Art of Cookery made plain and easy,

 Rich Plum Pudding (19th Century)

 Stone carefully one pound of the best raisins, wash and pick one pound of currants, chop very small one pound of fresh beef suet, blanch and chop small or pound two ounces of sweet almonds and one ounce of bitter ones; mix the whole well together, with one pound of sifted flour, and the same weight of crumb of bread soaked in milk, then squeezed dry and stirred with a spoon until reduced to a mash before it is mixed with the flour.
-Cut in small pieces two ounces each of preserved citron, orange, and lemon-peel, and add a quarter of an ounce of mixed spice; quarter of a pound of moist sugar should be put into a basin, with eight eggs, and well beaten together with a three-pronged fork; stir this with the pudding, and make it of a proper consistence with milk.
+Cut in small pieces two ounces each of preserved citron, orange, and lemon-peel, and add a quarter of an ounce of mixed spice; quarter of a pound of moist sugar should be put into a basin, with eight eggs, and well beaten together with a three-pronged fork; stir this into the pudding, and make it of a proper consistency with milk.

-Remember that it must not be made too thin, or the fruit will sink to the bottom, but be made to the consistence of good thick batter.
-Two wine glassfuls of brandy should be poured over the fruit and spice, mixed together in a basin and allowed to stand three or four hours before the pudding is made, stirring them occasionally.
+Remember that it must not be made too thin, or the fruit will sink to the bottom, but be made to the consistency of a good thick batter.
+Two wineglassfuls of brandy should be poured over the fruit and spice, mixed together in a basin and allowed to stand three or four hours before the pudding is made, stirring them occasionally.
 It must be tied in a cloth, and will take five hours of constant boiling.
 When done, turn it out on a dish, sift loaf-sugar over the top, and serve it with wine-sauce in a boat, and some poured round the pudding.
 The pudding will be of considerable size, but half the quantity of materials, used in the same proportion, will be equally good. ~Godey's Lady's Book, Dec.
 1860

 After cooking, Christmas puddings were often dried out on hooks or racks for weeks, prior to serving, in order to enhance the flavour.
-Once dried, they were wrapped in alcohol-soaked muslin or cheese cloth and stored in earthenware/crockery containers, in a cool place, for the duration.
+Once dried, they were wrapped in alcohol-soaked muslin or cheesecloth and stored in earthenware/crockery containers, in a cool place, for the duration.
 More alcohol was usually added during this period.
 The puddings might also have been sealed against air with suet or wax around the crockery lid to aid in preservation.

 Old British Christmas pudding traditions.